tc39/notes/meetings/2016-05/may-24.md

 YK: I don't think that's unavoidable.
 Considering that we've heard a lot of concerns regarding STC, I think we still need to discuss this parallel proposal for revising/removing PTC.

-MS: I will not support further stages for STC and do not want to waste time by not stating it.
+MLS: I will not support further stages for STC and do not want to waste time by not stating it.

 JHD: there is no point to moving it to stage 1 as we don't seem to want to discuss it further at the moment.

 WH: The thing that flipped STC for me was it not working cross-realm.
 I was interested in it but not if it sometimes doesn't work.

-MS: there is no proposal to remove PTC.
+MLS: there is no proposal to remove PTC.

 DE: I think we have spec materials for the issues with PTC and spec text is quick to produce.